joseph-passineau/semantic-ui-sg/README.md

 npm version major | minor | patch
 ```

-If you have the following errors
+If you have the following error

 ```bash
 npm ERR!
 Git working directory not clean.